 Fasting became widely popularised in 2012 following Michael Mosley’s Horizon documentary.
 Mosley then went on to encourage the hugely successful 5:2 Diet which promotes eating a normal calorie diet for five days of the week and restricting your calories to 5/600 for two days.

-Ever since Mosley’s introduction of fasting, it has kept its popularity.
-The practice has continued to be an extremely talked about topic for almost a decade.
-Although it’s fame has risen at a high rate throughout the past ten years, fasting has been practiced amongst religious faiths for many centuries.
+Ever since Mosley’s introduction of fasting, it has retained its popularity.
+The practice has stayed current for over a decade and for good reason.
+Although its popularity has risen at a high rate throughout the past ten years, fasting has been practiced amongst religious faiths for many centuries.

 Here are 5 ways fasting can benefit your health: